 The Combined Master of Science and Dietetic Internship at Ohio University will prepare quality, entry-level registered dietitians.

-- At least 80% of program students complete program/degree requirements within 24 months (150% of the program length).
+- At least 80% of interns complete program requirements within 24 months (150% of planned program length).

-- Of graduates who seek employment, 80% percent are employed in nutrition and dietetics or related fields within 12 months of graduation.
+- Of graduates who seek employment, at least 80% percent are employed in nutrition and dietetics or related fields within 12 months of graduation.

-- 90% percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion”.
+- At least 80% percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.